tonylukasavage/ti-mocha/README.md

 ## TODO

-* Only tested in iOS simulator on Mac OSX so far.
+* Only tested in iOS/Android simulator on Mac OSX so far.
 The code should be platform-agnostic, but it would be good to get some testing done on other mobile and host OSes.
 * More robust testing for build script, should at least verify the validity of the resulting ti-mocha.js file.
+* Testing in Studio.
+All testing done on CLI so far.